 Any individual and/or friend of the University and Athletics program (i.e. faculty, staff, administration, alumni, former student-athletes, current students, media, general public) may submit nominees to the Embry-Riddle Athletics Hall of Fame Selection Committee.
 Nominations must be submitted in writing with the official Hall of Fame Form completed and proper support materials and information attached.

 Business Operations

 Accounting Practices

-It is the responsibility of the Embry-Riddle Athletic Department to conduct all financial activities of the department in accordance with University accepted accounting principles, policies and procedures (The University APPM).
+It is the responsibility of the Embry-Riddle Athletic Department to properly reflect all financial activities of the department in accordance with University accepted accounting principles and policies.

 Budget Preparation